Operations Guru, Dog Lover and True Crime Junkie

 Like Who You Work With

 No matter where you work, Yvonne feels it’s critical to like what you do and who you work with.
 Her position at RBAZ offers her both.
-An extremely flexible and versatile member of the team, Yvonne services customers on the teller line when needed, but is also a critical component of keeping the deposit operations side of the bank running smoothly.
+An extremely flexible and versatile member of the team, Yvonne services customers on the teller line when needed, but is also a critical component of managing all the bank’s incoming and outgoing wires.

 “We do it all,” she says of the operations team.
 “We handle all the wire requests from beginning to end, general ledgers, exception reports, and customer deposits.
 We always have things to do and keep busy.”